 The downsides to having retainer work are around project management, staffing, client service, strategy, and sales.
 Prediction—you’ll develop ulcers if you dive into retainers before you’re ready.

 Project management problems: Someone needs to be managing retainer consumption, to ensure the clients are getting their full value every month.
 Miss a month or two because you’re distracted and the client will start demanding free makeup work… which you likely don’t have the staff (or cash) to do.
-I recommend making retainers “use it or lose it” but it’s ultimately up to you to ensure they’re using it.
+I recommend making retainers “use it or lose it” (instead of rollover) but it’s ultimately up to you to ensure they’re using it.

 Staffing bursts: Yes, it’s easier to sell a single 12-month retainer than 12 similar projects—but now you need to have team members to fulfill the retainer every month.
 A client ran into this, where he sold a $20,000 retainer but didn’t have people lined up to help fulfill the work.
 I helped him build a pool of freelancers to help while he builds his full-time team.
 I wouldn’t do a retainer-based business without a pool of 10+ freelancers who can fulfill the work—you need enough of each role to be confident that they’re available when you need help.